murbar/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+> React is a JS framework built by Facebook for building interactive UIs.
+It allows us to compose small encapsulated UI components to build complex apps.
+React manages the state of our components and updates the DOM automatically and efficiently when state changes.
+The modularity it provides makes it easier to write and debug components.
+JSX gives us the full power JavaScript in our component "templates."

 - [ ] What does it mean to _think_ in react?

+> To think in React is to think about what in your app can be a component, what place in the component hierarchy it will be, where in the component hierarchy its state will live, and how data flows between components.

 - [ ] Describe state.

+> In React, `state` is a component's internal store of the data that component is concerned with.
+For example, a to-do list component might store an array of its to-dos, and an individual to-do component might store its own `id`, whether or not it is completed, and a reference to a function it could use to delete itself.
+A component can pass it's state around to other component via `props`.

 - [ ] Describe props.

+> Props are the inputs to our React components.
+We can use props to display app data on screen and pass data down through the component hierarchy.

 ## Project Set Up